Paulmicha/common-web-tools/README.md

 - [modularity](https://www.youtube.com/watch?v=vypCsVm5z28) - to **hide complexity** by fragmentation (*"people got mad when I put it all in one file"*). "*[Start] with a list of difficult design decisions or design decisions that are likely to change.
 Each module is then designed to hide such a decision from the others*" -- David Parnas, *on the criteria to be used in decomposing systems into modules* (1971)
 - Code generation (WIP)

+## Targeted audience

+Developers with or without much knowledge on using a terminal (CLI) working under Linux, MacOS, or Windows (using [Git Bash](https://git-for-windows.github.io/) or [Windows Subsystem for Linux ("bash on Ubuntu on Windows")](https://en.wikipedia.org/wiki/Windows_Subsystem_for_Linux)).

+## Why bash

+If CWT targets the same portability as Python (~ since [2011](https://unix.stackexchange.com/a/24808)), why not just use that language instead ?

+That choice has more to do with personal interest, self-teaching, and minimalism (though one could perfectly implement a minimalist scaffolding tool in either language).

 ## Preprequisites

 - Local host or VM with **Bash shell version 4+** (e.g. MacOS : `brew update && brew install bash && sudo bash -c 'echo /usr/local/bin/bash >> /etc/shells' && chsh -s /usr/local/bin/bash`)